 Included in the price:

-- Bus from Mendoza (Argentina) – Santiago de Chile, across the Andes
+- Bus from Mendoza (Argentina) to Santiago de Chile, across the Andes

-- 13 nights in hotels, suite room or superior doubles, at 4-star hotels, including breakfast
+- 13 nights in hotels at 4-star and 5 -star hotels, double occupancy, including breakfast

-- Meals (*): all meals as described in the program above, including wine, in other words:
+- Meals as described in the program above (*):

-- One dinner with tango show in Buenos Aires
+- One dinner with tango show in Buenos Aires, including wine

 - Day excursion as per the above program, including entry fees when relevant